sandstreamdev/std/date/fromHours.md

 ## Questions

-- How to find how many milliseconds are in given number of hours?
+- How to find how many milliseconds are in a given number of hours?